The Sullivan Brothers

 The breaking sunrise on the morning of November 14th brought some relief.
 Slowly the layer of oil began to thin and move away.
-The men crowded into the donut shaped life rafts had stood in three feet of water through out the night, their legs now swollen and their bodies chilled.
+The men crowded into the donut-shaped life rafts had stood in three feet of water throughout the night, their legs now were swollen and their bodies chilled.
 Others sat on the edges of the crowded rings, dangling their legs over the edges.
 As the water cleared, new dangers were revealed.
 Slowly the sharks moved in, hesitant at first.
-Then came screams as first one, then another sailor, was dragged from the nets and shredded by the predators of the deep.
+Then came screams as the first one, then another sailor was dragged from the nets and shredded by the predators of the deep.
 Some men were "fortunate" to lose only an arm or leg to the new enemy, others were dragged screaming completely beneath the surface to be devoured.
 New panic set it.
 George Sullivan continued to search for his brothers.
 He had to find them before the sharks did, offer the protection of a "big brother".
-To no avail he searched and searched.
+To no avail, he searched and searched.

 By the fall of darkness on the second night, hope was vanishing for survival.
-Without food or fresh water, men began drinking salt water and becoming delirious.
-Into the night the cries of despair continued, and even through that second night with all hope seemingly gone, George Sullivan continued to call out for his missing brothers.
+Without food or freshwater, men began drinking saltwater and becoming delirious.
+Into the night the cries of despair continued, and even though that second night with all hope seemingly gone, George Sullivan continued to call out for his missing brothers.
 When dawn arrived on the third morning, it brought no relief.
-The pitiful remnants of the Juneau had to choose between a blistering sun that left their flesh, as if it had been "shaved with a razor", or sharks that moved in with razor sharp teeth.
+The pitiful remnants of the Juneau had to choose between a blistering sun that left their flesh as if it had been "shaved with a razor", or sharks that moved in with razor-sharp teeth.

 Seven days after the sinking of the Juneau, on November 20th, an American destroyer found George Sullivan's raft.
 Allen Heyn was the only survivor.
 Lieutenant Blodgett succumbed to sharks only 4 hours before his raft was sighted and rescued on November 19th.
 Five sailors: Wyatt Butterfield, Lester Zook, George Montere, Frank Holmgren, and Henry Gardner, survived.
 Seaman Arthur Friend was the only member of the third raft to defeat the elements and be rescued.
 Jimmy Fitzgerald, Joseph Hartney, and the wounded Charles Wang reached land on November 21st.
 Of 695 sailors aboard the Juneau when the torpedo struck at 11:01 A.M. on November 13, 1942, only ten survived.
 Both of the Rogers boys, as well as all seven other sets of brothers, gave their lives that day.